 We love spring crafts for kids, and this is one of my absolute favorites!
-Children will have fun creating a caterpillar necklace while also practicing patterning and fine motor skills!
+Children will have fun creating a caterpillar necklace (based off The Very Hungry Caterpillar) while also practicing patterning and fine motor skills!

 If you’re in search of a spring craft for kids with both a literature and math component, this one is perfect!
 Children will have the opportunity to practice patterns and counting in response to a very popular children’s story.
-(This post contains affiliate links.
-Thank you so much for your support!)
+(This post contains affiliate links.)

 If you haven’t already guessed from the photos, our caterpillar necklace is based on the story The Very Hungry Caterpillar by Eric Carle.
 This story is one of our favorites!
 (Be sure to check out our felt set to go with the story.)